 Surrounded by olive trees, wild flowers and hectares of organic vineyards, the cabin's natural facade blends into the landscape, and is enveloped in peace; not a neighbour in sight.
 Inside, a breezy open-plan living space has a mid-century modern style, with leather sofas, Scandi-chic wooden chairs and A9 Bang & Olufsen speakers.
 Through bi-fold doors there's a long dining terrace for candlelit dinners and sunny breakfasts.
-The 6 bedrooms are small but stylish, with pod wood-burners and river views from tiny terraces.
+The 8 bedrooms are sleek and stylish, with pod wood-burners and river views from tiny terraces.
 If you're looking for somewhere to unwind amongst nature or spend time with someone special, this place will enchant you.
 It had only been open 3 months when we stayed (Sept 2015), and in that time many guests had extended their stay or booked a return visit, which says it all.

 - Tasty dinners paired with excellent wines by Quinta do Vallado (their sister hotel, a famed winery estate)

 - Good value